 (1) In this section —

-“aged care facility” means any building or any part of a building used for the provision of a residential care service that is certified under the Commonwealth Aged Care Act 1997, if the service has been certified having regard to the building or the part of the building;
+aged care facility means any building or any part of a building used for the provision of a residential care service that is certified under the Commonwealth Aged Care Act 1997, if the service has been certified having regard to the building or the part of the building;

-“residential care” has the meaning given in the Commonwealth Aged Care Act 1997.
+residential care has the meaning given in the Commonwealth Aged Care Act 1997.

 (2) Land is exempt for an assessment year if, at midnight 30 June in the previous financial year, it is used for the purposes of an aged care facility.